Inscribable fans I: Inscribed cones and virtual polytopes: Type cones and inscribed virtual polytopes

 A polytope $P$ is \Def{indecomposable} if $\cTypeCone(P)$ is $1$-dimensional, that is, if every weak Minkowski summand of $P$ is homothetic to $P$.
 Theorem~\ref{thm:typecones} implies that the rays of $\cTypeCone(P)$ correspond to the indecomposable weak Minkowski summands of $P$.

 It is advantageous to view Theorem~\ref{thm:typecones} from the perspective of piecewise-linear functions.
+In fact, the results leading to Corollary~\ref{cor:TypeCone_desc} essentially give a complete proof of Theorem~\ref{thm:typecones}.
 Let $\Fan$ be a full-dimensional and strongly connected fan in $\R^d$.
 A continuous function $\ell : |\Fan| \to \R$ is a \Def{piecewise-linear} (PL) function supported on $\Fan$ if for every region $R \in \Fan$, the restriction $\ell_R$ is given by a linear function.
 It is clear that the collection $\PL(\Fan)$ of all piecewise-linear functions supported on $\Fan$ has the structure of an $\R$-vector space.

 The \Def{support function} of a polytope $P \subset \R^d$ is the function $h_P : \R^d \to \R$

 This is a convex PL-function supported on $\Fan(P)$ that uniquely determines $P$.
 A convex PL-function $\ell$ is \Def{strictly} convex with respect to $\Fan$ if